 European Law – An understanding of the relationship of European Union (EU) law and national law is important to the study of law and policy within the United Kingdom.
 The original objective of market integration within the European Economic Community (EEC) has taken European Law beyond its initial focus of free movement within an undistorted market into many areas of national law.
 Students therefore need to experience working with European Law in order to appreciate the ways in which it is distinctive from common law subjects and to understand the impact it has had on domestic law and governance.

-Year Three - You will choose 2 law modules and one marketing module in each semester
+Year Three - You will choose 2 law modules and one minor module in each semester.